jasonamey/entertianment-web-app/README.md

 Your users should be able to:

--Navigate between Home, Movies, TV Series, and Bookmarked Shows pages -Add/Remove bookmarks from all movies and TV series -Search for relevant shows on all pages
+- Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
+- Add/Remove bookmarks from all movies and TV series
+- Search for relevant shows on all pages
--View the optimal layout for the app depending on their device's screen size -See hover states for all interactive elements on the page
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
--Bonus: Build this project as a full-stack application
+- Bonus: Build this project as a full-stack application
--Bonus: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow
+- Bonus: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow

 ### Screenshot